-The proceeds from the initial public offering, which raised about $85 million, will be used for general corporate purposes.
-Following the March IPO, the company's significant shareholders included co-founder and Chief Product Officer, Fred Durham, with about 12% of the shares, and co-founder Maheesh Jain, with 11%.
-Also, the venture capital firm Sequoia Capital Funds owns about 17%.
+The proceeds from the March 2012 initial public offering, which raised about $85 million, were used for general corporate purposes.
+Following the IPO, the company's significant shareholders included co-founder and Chief Product Officer, Fred Durham, with about 12% of the shares, and co-founder Maheesh Jain, with 11%.
+Also, the venture capital firm

 In June 2011 the company changed its name from CafePress.com, Inc. to CafePress Inc.

 Employer Type: Publicly Owned

 Vice President, Talent: Mary Shelley